aatika-hakim/AI_in_Education_test/chapter_19.md

 **Chapter 7: Revolutionizing Education with AI-Driven Assessment and Feedback**

 The integration of Artificial Intelligence (AI) in education has transformed the way students learn and teachers teach.
 One of the most significant impacts of AI in education is in the area of assessment and feedback.
 Traditional assessment methods often rely on manual grading, which can be time-consuming, subjective, and prone to errors.
-AI-driven assessment and feedback systems, on the other hand, offer a more efficient, accurate, and personalized approach to evaluating student performance.
+AI-driven assessment and feedback, on the other hand, offer a more efficient, accurate, and personalized approach to evaluating student performance.

 **The Limitations of Traditional Assessment Methods**